hewner/csse403/docs/course_policies.md

 ## Small Assignments

 As we are introducing programming languages, there will be small daily assignments.
-You’ll submit them via SVN.
+You’ll submit them via Moodle.
 These projects must be done individually.

 ## Medium Assignments